 Thailand was my first international living experience.
 If I didn’t overcome my fear of dogs, I wouldn’t view travel or Thailand as positively as I do now.

-When you travel, you will find undoubtedly yourself in difficult situations that will force you to overcome any fear or insecurity you may have.
+When you travel, you will undoubtedly find yourself in difficult situations that will force you to overcome any fear or insecurities that you may have.
 It’s the gift and the curse, but it’s worth it.